lf-/gankra.github.io/blah/swift-abi/index.md

 This has several benefits:

-* Massively reducing binary size
+* Massively reducing code size
 * Massively reducing the amount of code that must be compiled
 * Allowing generic code to be dynamically linked